apache/opendal/CONTRIBUTING.md

 #### Reviews & Approvals

-All pull requests should be reviewed by at least one OpenDAL committers.
+All pull requests should be reviewed by at least one OpenDAL committer.

 #### Merge Style